gatlinnewhouse/.dotfiles/README.md

 # My dotfiles

-I manage my dotfiles with GNU stow, so they should be easy to install.
+I manage my dotfiles with puppet, so they should be easy to install.

 ### Screenshots